UlyssesWu/CSharp-5.0-and-6.0-for-Unity/README.md

 New way (no need to modify Unity installation folder after each Unity update):

-1. Copy `Assets/Editor/CSharp60Support.dll` from this repository to your project.
+1. Copy `Assets/Editor/CSharp60Support.dll` from this repository to any `Editor` folder inside your project.

 2. Copy `smcs.exe` to your project's root.